bihor/fp_masterquiz/README.md

 7 question types/modes available: checkbox, radio-box, select-box, yes/no, text-field, textarea, star-rating.

-This extension is not backward compatible to myquizpoll, but there is a simple import-task for myquizpoll-questions.
+This extension is not backward compatible to myquizpoll, but there is a simple import-task for myquizpoll-questions in older versions.

 You find the documentation at typo3.org: https://docs.typo3.org/p/fixpunkt/fp-masterquiz/master/en-us/

-Changes in version 3.0:
-- Now for TYPO3 10 LTS and 11.3.
-- Closure action and setting closurePageUid added.
-- Default-value for setting ajaxType changed from POST to GET.
-- Language of a participant and his answers changed to -1.
-- Breaking: myquizpoll-import-task removed.

 Changes in version 3.1.1/2:
 - Setting user.useQuizPid, noFormCheck, random and allowEdit added.